 4. Drop your milk off at Dar a Luz (please make arrangements with our receptionist, Tracy, to drop off between 10 am and 1 pm on Wednesdays), or you can make individual arrangements to get your milk to the Mother's Milk Bank.

 THANK YOU for making our Milk Donor program such a success!

 New babies can take about an ounce per feeding.
 We receive thousands of ounces of milk per month.
 Imagine all those happy, full tummies!

-Look what the local news is saying about the Milk Depot at Dar a Luz!
+Look what the local news has said about the Milk Depot at Dar a Luz!

 KOAT news on April 11, 2013 (this story features our support group counselor Kimberlee)